You’re here because you want to learn how to make money online. And you’re in the right place.

 Enter your name and email address and you’ll get instant access to my course that’s been featured on Forbes, Business Insider and Entrepreneur.

-Once you've gone through how to pick a niche to blog about, and have launched your blog (or niche website), the next step is figuring out which products and companies you can partner with as an affiliate to help facilitate sales of a related, helpful product for your audience of future readers.
+Once you’ve gone through how to pick a niche to blog about, the process of blog business planning and have launched your blog (or niche website), the next step is figuring out which products and companies you can partner with as an affiliate to help facilitate sales of a related, helpful product for your audience of future readers.

 In a nutshell, affiliate marketing is selling someone else’s product by referring customers to their online store.
 If you can create content (on a blog) or a resource so valuable to the people looking for a certain product and then send them to where they can actually buy it, you’ll receive a predetermined percentage of each sale.